Traditional Ph.D. Program

 FAU offers a vibrant and challenging Ph.D. program to the right individual.
 The traditional Ph.D. program places major emphasis on independent inquiry, the development of competence in research methodology, the communication of research findings, and development of teaching skills.
 Entrants into the program can expect to join a stimulating research environment where interactions with faculty members and fellow students play a vital role in creating research.
 Students are introduced at the beginning of the program to rigorous course work and to the research activities of the faculty and other students.
 The number of Ph.D. students in the program is relatively small, which allows the opportunity to work closely with faculty.

 Accounting, Finance, and Informatin Techonology and Operation Management concentrations admit strong classes each fall.
-We recently revised our Management concentration to focus on entrepreneurship (one of the few such programs in the country).
-Finally, we are launching our Information Technology and Operations Management concentration this year.
+Our Management concentration focuses on entrepreneurship (one of the few such programs in the country).
+We only admit students in the Entreprenuership concentration every other year (odd years only).
 Most of our graduates in the traditional Ph.D. program use their degrees to pursue faculty positions at universities.

 The specific objectives of this Ph.D. program are to: